andersthemagi/Sovereign-of-Chaos/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-_For examples and a list of commands, please refer to the [Documentation](https://magicalmusings.github.io/sovereign/)_
+_For examples and a list of commands, please refer to the [Documentation](https://andresgsepulveda.github.io/magicalmusings.github.io/sovereign/).

 <!-- ROADMAP -->
 ## Roadmap

 See the [open issues](https://github.com/andresgsepulveda/Sovereign-of-Chaos/issues) for a list of proposed features (and known issues).
+Feel free to suggest new functionality, potential bug fixes, or errata in the documentation if you find them!

 <!-- CONTRIBUTING -->
 ## Contributing